Mesa Filipino Moderne SM North EDSA (Eat)

 Mesa Restaurant Vegetable

-Meanwhile, we ordered Laing 2 Ways (P 170.00) off the menu’s veggie section.
-It is called two ways, because one of the dishes is dry and the other is wet.
+Meanwhile, we ordered Laing 2 Ways (P240.00) from the menu’s veggie section.
+It’s called “two ways” because one version is dry and the other is wet.
 Both versions were lip-smacking!
-They taste the same, but differ in texture, okay?
+They taste the same but differ in texture, okay?

 If you want to have laing, this restaurant in SM North offers 2 Ways of Laing!